htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

     multiple slots of each type.
 The number of slots created of a given type is configured with :macro:`NUM_SLOTS_TYPE_<N>`.

-    The type can be defined by:
+    The resources configured for the slot type can be defined by:

     -  A simple fraction, such as 1/4
     -  A simple percentage, such as 25%